Otyken: Formation

 Otyken was formed by its producer, manager, and songwriter, Andrey 'Medonos' Chernetsov, initially in order to preserve Chulym folklore, traditions, and songs which are nearing extinction.
-It subsequently morphed into a generic 'ethno-fusion show'.
-Though not of Siberian ethnicity, Medonos (which is a nickname that translates to 'honey bear' in Russian), grew up at his family's apiary in the Siberian wilderness among its indigenous people, who maintained a longstanding beekeeping partnership with the Chernetsov lineage.
+It subsequently morphed into an 'ethno-fusion show'.
+Though not of Siberian ethnicity, Medonos (which is a nickname that translates to 'honey bearer' in Russian), grew up at his family's apiary in the Siberian wilderness among its indigenous people, who maintained a longstanding beekeeping partnership with the Chernetsov lineage.
 There he entered into the beekeeping trade, but also engaged in Chulym culture: hunting, fishing, and foraging with the people and marrying an indigenous woman.
 He founded The Ethnographic Museum of Honey in Krasnoyarsk city and became its director to preserve the cultures of the Chulym, Tatarlar, Ket, Khakass, and Selkup indigenous peoples, while also hosting lectures and gatherings.
 The museum attracted visitors (Native Americans in particular) who also wanted to hear the traditional instruments and songs played by indigenous people.
 This inspired Medonos to find locals who would demonstrate their ethnic music at museum concerts.
 Medonos' wife was among the first performers and later went on to create their costumes.
 According to Medonos, the girls were selected to be "beautiful, tall, with thick, black hair.
 Skin brown, swarthy, smooth.
 And musical abilities, too."